mongodb/js-bson/README.md

 npm install --save react-native-get-random-values text-encoding-polyfill base-64
 ```

-The following snippet should be placed at the top of your index.js file for React Native projects using the BSON library.
+The following snippet should be placed at the top of the entrypoint (by default this is the root `index.js` file) for React Native projects using the BSON library.
+These lines must be placed for any code that imports `BSON`.

 ```typescript
 // Required Polyfills For ReactNative